cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 - 'cloudevent/json' for JSON data
 - 'application/cloudevent+dds' for a wider range of data types (text, binary, JSON)

-If the 'datacontenttype' attribute  is not defined, the data content is assumed to be JSON (datacontenttype='cloudevent/json').

 If the 'datacontenttype' attribute is set to 'application/cloudevent+dds', the 'dataencoding' attribute defines the encoding of the message body.